Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 How to Determine a Rabbit’s Gender

-To sex rabbits, you need to carefully hold them so they are in a sitting position, then with your free hand (or hands if you have a helper which I recommend), push on either side of the area.
+To sex rabbits, you need to carefully hold them so they are in a sitting position, then with your free hand (or hands if you have a helper which I recommend), push on either side of the area so that the bun’s ‘bits’ pop out.

 The following pictures are of two rabbits who are 9 weeks old.
 Rabbits can be sexed earlier than this if you are experienced enough, but the smaller they are the harder it can be to see.